abrasive/shairport/FREEBSD.md

 Setting Overall  Volume
 ----
 The `mixer` command can be used for setting the output device's volume settings.
-You may hae to experiment to figure out which settings are appropriate.
+You may have to experiment to figure out which settings are appropriate.

 ```
 $ mixer vol 100 # sets overall volume